naa986/wp-login-form/wp-login-form/readme.txt

 none

 == Changelog ==

+= 1.0.9 =
+* Fixed an issue with reCAPTCHA script loading when not enabled.

 = 1.0.8 =
 * Added support for the force redirect option that can used to redirect all successful WordPress logins to a specific URL.